 In addition to the eCommerce plugin, you will want to include:

-Secure payment options: people know to look for secure sites before submitting credit card details and you will lose customers if this is not operating at the highest level.
+Secure payment options: People know to look for secure sites before submitting credit card details.
+Missing out on this feature can lose you customers if secure payment isn’t operating at the highest level.
 Consider well-known options like PayPal and Stripe.
 Some payment gateways may already be integrated with a plugin like WooCommerce.

-Extensions: you may purchase other plugins to increase the features your website has to offer.
+Extensions: You can also purchase other plugins to increase the features your website has to offer.
 This may be a plugin that allows you to create add-ons when people are shopping online.